chorzow/BI_Stat_2020/Readme.md

-This private repository contains a code for Project 1.
+This repository contains all code for Bioinformatics Institute's "Statistics and R" course.